sdbtools/pathfinder/README.md

 ==============

-PathFinder is a tool which is using grep/ripgrep and fzf/fzy for searching plain-text data sets for lines that match a regular expression in multiple folders simulteneously.
+PathFinder is a tool which is using grep/ripgrep and fzf/fzy for searching plain-text data sets for lines that match a regular expression in multiple folders simultaneously.

 Features
 --------